-Getting lost or accidentally wandering away is a serious issue for people with Alzheimer’s disease or dementia and a major worry for families.
+Getting lost or accidentally wandering away is a serious issue for people with Alzheimer’s disease or dementia and a significant worry for families.

 According to the Alzheimer’s Association, 6 out of 10 people with dementia will wander.
-It can happen at any point in the disease, even if they’ve never done it before.
+It can occur at any stage of the disease, even if they’ve never done it before.

-It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get very far without anyone noticing.
+It might seem unbelievable that seniors who are frail, slow-moving, or who use a walker could travel a long distance without anyone noticing.
 But it really does happen!

 That’s why it’s so important to keep your older adult safe and try to prevent them from wandering.

-We explain what causes someone with dementia to accidentally walk away from familiar surroundings and share 8 ways to reduce wandering behavior and keep seniors safe even if they do wander.
+We explain why someone with dementia may accidentally wander away from familiar surroundings and share eight ways to reduce wandering and keep seniors safe, even when they do.

 There are many reasons why someone with Alzheimer’s might wander, including: